jubalh/awesome-os/README.md

 ### Website
 * [os-dev](http://wiki.osdev.org/Main_Page) - Wiki with everything you need to know
 * [Lowlevel](http://www.lowlevel.eu/wiki/Hauptseite) - A wiki about creating an OS from scratch.
 In German

+### Papers
+* [The benefits and costs of writing a POSIX kernel in a high-level language](https://www.usenix.org/conference/osdi18/presentation/cutler) by Cody Cutler, M. Frans Kaashoek, and Robert T. Morris, MIT CSAIL